PlateLens vs Noom: Tracker, Coaching, and the 2026 Verdict

 Is PlateLens more accurate than Noom?

 Yes.
-The DAI 2026 validation study placed PlateLens at ±1.1% MAPE on weighed meals.
+The May 2026 DAI validation study placed PlateLens at ±1.4% MAPE on weighed meals.
 Noom has not been independently validated against weighed reference meals — and its color-category logging system is not designed for precision tracking in the first place.

 Is Noom worth $209 a year?